-- Users-developers, i.e., your partners writing code atop of the API - End users interacting with applications implemented by the users-developers.
+- Users-developers, i.e., your partners writing code atop of the API - End users interacting with applications implemented by the usersdevelopers.

-In most cases, you need to have both of them identified (in a technical sense: discern one unique customer from another) to have answers to the following questions:
+In most cases, you need to have both of them identified (in a technical sense: discern one unique customer from another) to answer the following questions:

-- How many users are interacting with the system (simultaneously, daily, monthly, and yearly)? - How many actions does each user make?
+- How many users are interacting with the system (simultaneously, daily, monthly, and yearly)? - How many actions does each user perform?